U of I Sustainability, Energy, and Environment Courses

 GCL 210: Frameworks for Sustainability

 This new 200-level course that will meet two General Education requirements.
 Students in iSEE’s Sustainability, Energy, and Environment Fellows Program (SEE FP) may petition to take GCL 210 as a substitute for the Introduction to Sustainability requirement.
 Email firstname.lastname@example.org to start that process.

-The course, which is open to all undergraduates and has no prerequisites, will feature several professors on campus who care passionately about sustainability, including Chemistry Professor Ben McCall, Trevor Birkenholtz in Geography, Lisa Lucero in Anthropology, Ming Kuo in Natural Resources & Environmental Sciences, Melissa Orlie in Political Science, Murugesu “Siva” Sivapalan in Civil and Environmental Engineering, and Madhu Viswanathan in Business.
+The course, which is open to all undergraduates and has no prerequisites, will feature several faculty members on campus who care passionately about sustainability, including Ben McCall in Chemistry, Trevor Birkenholtz in Geography, Lisa Lucero in Anthropology, Ming Kuo in Natural Resources & Environmental Sciences, Melissa Orlie in Political Science, Murugesu “Siva” Sivapalan in Civil and Environmental Engineering, and Madhu Viswanathan in Business.